runemadsen/runemadsen-2012/writings/printing-code/index.md

 ### Class Overview

-* 30 sec. homework presentations
+* 1 min. homework presentations
+* How to create a Tile class
 * Lecture: **[Pixel iteration and manipulation](/printing-code-2012/lecture-transformation)**

 ### Assignment for next week